jreypo/jreypo.github.io/about/index.md

 ## What I do for a living...

-I am an IT professional with more than sisteen years of experience in the industry as Unix, Virtualization and Cloud professional, and great experience in design and administer mission critical environments.
+I am an IT professional with more than sixteen years of experience in the industry as Unix, Virtualization and Cloud professional, and great experience in design and administer mission critical environments.
 Currently I am working as a Cloud Solution Architect for Microsoft, helping customers in their journey to the cloud with Microsoft Azure.
 Although I work for Microsoft I still consider myself a Unix Geek and a Unix BSD fanboy.

 Previously I have worked for Red Hat and VMware, in their consulting organizations, amongst others.